Clans1/configs-and-html_homepage/README.md

 # Installing homepage:

 * Easy to configure by editing index.html and colors by editing styles.css
-* create a dir on your home to your homepage
+* Create a dir on your home to your homepage

 ( $ mkdir ~/homepage )